Skip to content

 Runtime errors are returned via TaskResult[T, TaskError].
 The TaskError.error_code field contains either a BuiltInTaskCode member or a user-defined string.

 When a task reaches a terminal FAILED state with a TaskResult(err=TaskError(...)), the error_code is persisted to horsies_tasks.error_code for queryability.
-This column is NULL for successful tasks, non-terminal tasks, and worker-level failures that never produced a TaskResult.
+This column is NULL for successful and non-terminal tasks.
+Worker/process failures synthesize a TaskResult(err=TaskError(...)) where possible, so WORKER_CRASHED and serialization failures are queryable.
 Access it via TaskInfo.error_code from handle.info().

 Each execution attempt is also recorded in horsies_task_attempts with per-attempt error_code, error_message, and outcome.
 See Retrieving Results for API usage.